 - Are much safer than older fillers using fat and collagen

 - Dermal fillers last from 4 – 12 months depending on product, depth and your body composition

 What are dermal fillers?

 Dermal fillers have been used for decades in improving the volume under the skin to lift wrinkles and smooth lines.
 Later, they have been developed to improve lip shape and plumpness, and also for skin boosting.
 All of the fillers which Alison uses are top brand, approved pharmacy supplied.
 Most are made from cross-linked pure hyaluronic acid.
 This means that they are non permanent but long lasting and contain a sterile gel form of natural hyaluronic acid.
 This gel lifts and hydrates the skin bringing about an instant smoothing effect and restoring a younger look.
 The gel remains under the skin for 4 – 12 months depending on depth and product.
-Hyaluronic is so good for your skin – to have it underneath really boosts your skin as it boosts your collagen.
+Hyaluronic is so good for your skin – to have it underneath helps hydrate the area.

 What is Hyaluronic Acid?

 Hyaluronic acid is a naturally occurring sugar chain molecule found in all skin and soft tissues throughout the body, identical across species.

 Dermal fillers are manufactured, usually through fermentation and cross linking with proteins to produce a clear, sterile gel for injection into the skin.In the UK, there are over 160 brands on the market due in some part to weak regulation.
 Not all hyaluronic acids are the same, each brand has a range of ‘tissue tailored’ products designed for specific results.
 One size does not fit all.
 At this clinic we use only tried and tested brands.
 If you have a particular brand you prefer, please discuss with Alison.

 - To correct or enhance facial contours; cheeks, temples, jawline, nose, chin.